alvropena/ai-financial-analyst/README.md

 Explore examples and commands to start using the AI Financial Analyst for analyzing financial data and generating insights.

 ## Contributing
 We welcome contributions!
 Please follow the guidelines outlined for submitting issues, features, and pull requests.
 This repository pulls all financial information from [https://financialdatasets.ai](https://financialdatasets.ai).

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Contact
 For questions or inquiries, please reach out at [me@alvropena.com](mailto:me@alvropena.com).